 It is obvious that the exhaust valve runs hotter than the inlet valve because the exhaust valve is always in contact with the hot gases while the inlet valve is somewhat cooled by the incoming fresh charge.
 The exhaust valve may actually become red hot during a short period of operation.
 The valve face is hottest and the valve stem is the coolest part of a valve.

 The valve stem passes heat to the valve guide and the valve face passes heat to the valve seat, and this helps to keep the valve cool.
 To provide adequate cooling, the cylinder head must be designed so as to permit good water circulation around the critical areas of the valve.

 If the valve face fits properly on the valve seat and completely closes the combustion chamber, there will be no loss of compression and power.

 In spite of this, the proper valve seating also provides full face contact with the valve seat through which more heat transfer can take place.
 Uneven contact may cause a valve to run several hundred degrees hotter than normal, which will shorten the valve life.

 Sodium Cooled Valve

 That’s it, thanks for reading.
-If you have any question or doubts about “Engine Valves” tell us in the comments.
-Share this article if it’s worth sharing.
+If you have any questions or doubts about “Engine Valves” tell us in the comments.
+Share this article with your friends if it’s worth sharing.